Apply for the 2017 Summer Law Program in The Hague!

-The WCRO hosted its introductory session for the 2016-2017 academic year on Wednesday, August 31, from 12:00-1:00 PM, which covered opportunities available to students, including: the War Crimes Speaker Series; Dean's Fellowships; volunteering; the Summer Law Program in The Hague; and international criminal and humanitarian law competitions.
-Video of the session will be available shortly.
-If you could not make the session but would like to know more about what we do, please do not hesitate to email us at firstname.lastname@example.org or stop by suite Y110!
+The WCRO hosted its introductory session for the 2016-2017 academic year on Wednesday, August 31, which covered opportunities available to students, including: the War Crimes Speaker Series; Dean's Fellowships; volunteering; the Summer Law Program in The Hague; and international criminal and humanitarian law competitions.
+If you could not make the session but would like to know more about what we do, you can watch video of the session here.
+You can also email us at email@example.com or stop by suite Y110.

 Celebrating 20 Years of the WCRO

 The WCRO thanks our cosponsors at the American Red Cross, the American Bar Association Rule of Law Initiative, PluriCourts of the University of Oslo, and the American Society of International Law, our 34 excellent speakers, and all who attended our conference on Prosecuting Serious International Crimes: Exploring the Intersections between International and Domestic Justice Efforts, in celebration of our 20th anniversary, as well as everyone at WCL who supported the success of this event.
 You can view photos from the event on our Facebook page.
 Full conference information is available here.
 Archived streams are available of all six panels and the keynote below: